ck-03/amfoss-tasks/task-09/README.md

-I skipped this one as i didnt understand.
+I Tried this one for whatsapp but there was error in my code.